 - Celiac Disease.
 This medical condition hinders the teeth from developing the enamel correctly.
 As a result, the teeth become prone to staining with colored drinks and foods.

 It’s important to note that teeth stains are not always an indicator of cavities.
 Sometimes, they are just on the surface and can be removed by brushing and flossing.
 If you spot a dark or black spot on your teeth, it would be better to give your dentist a call or visit to know what to do.
+You can check out Evergreen Dental Chatswood’s website today to book an appointment.

 Dark Spots Due to Tartar